emacs-mirror/emacs/mps/manual/source/glossary/b.rst

         store information not currently in :term:`main memory`.
         Backing store is slower and cheaper than main memory.

-        Other :term:`storage` may, less commonly, be used in place of a hard disk (for instance, magnetic tape, floppy disk, or historically, magnetic drum).
+        Other :term:`storage <memory (1)>` may, less commonly, be used in place of a hard disk (for instance, magnetic tape, floppy disk, or historically, magnetic drum).

         In general, backing store may mean any locations used to store information when its preferred or natural location is